-The OECM is built on an MS Access 2003 platform and is compatible with MS Access 2010.
-As defined in the E&D scenario worksheet, OCS platform groups serve as the fundamental unit for estimating costs and benefits.
+The OECM was built using the MS Access 2003 platform and is compatible with MS Access 2010.
+As defined in the E&D scenario worksheet3, OCS platform groups serve as the fundamental unit for estimating costs and benefits.
 Currently, the model estimates costs for six sectors: